 Annual cleaning of the exterior cabinet is recommended using a mild detergent, water, and cloth/sponge to remove dust, mold, and potentially corrosive contaminants that have collected on the cabinet.
-It is also recommended to apply a good quality automotive wax to the painted metal cabinet parts annually to protect the finish and to restore the gloss of the paint.
-Do not apply wax to the plastic parts.

 10.3 Motor Lubrication

 The bearings in the outdoor motor are prelubricated by the motor manufacturer and do not have oiling ports.
 The motor will run for an indefinite period of time without additional lubrication.